WinterAxis/ESV-MD-Bible/The_Bible_esv/38_Zechariah/Zech_4.md

 He said to me, "Do you not know what these are?"
 I said, "No, my lord."

 ###### 14
-Then he said, "These are the two anointed ones who stand by the Lord of the whole earth." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then he said, "These are the two anointed ones who stand by the Lord of the whole earth."

 ***